 Seeing as backpackers and thru-hikers have to carry all their gear on them, backpacking tents are designed to be lightweight and easy to pitch, albeit it with very little in the way of headroom.

 We shortlisted almost a dozen tent types according to their shape, but there are more ways to do it that further confound the matter, especially for the absolute novices.

 In this section, we’ll go over the most important features you need to pay attention to in order to choose your next (or first) tent without regretting the choice.

-The first thing you’ll need to decide on when buying the tent is (and this may surprise many) not your budget – this is actually the last thing you should think of.
+The first thing you’ll need to decide on when buying the tent is (and this may surprise many) not your budget this is actually the last thing you should think of.

 On a more serious note, though, there is a significant difference between camping and backpacking tents, one which many overlook when researching.

 Backpacking tents must be lightweight because you'll be carrying the thing the entire trip over to where you plan to set it up.

 Camping tents, on the other hand, are better suited to withstand the elements, though they are heavier, and depending on their size/capacity, carrying them may be an issue.

 For the purposes of this piece, we’ll be talking about the latter type, unless specified otherwise.

 Another thing you should consider is the distinction between single- and double-wall tents.
 This is not so much a decision you need to take as much it is a thing to be aware of.

 The main purpose of the former is to be breathable, while the objective of the latter is to be protective.

 However, what novices are often not aware of is that, while this is indeed the capacity of the tent they’re getting, it’s also one that assumes everybody’s packed in tight, pretty much forcing you to meet your bunkmates real up close and personal.

 What you want to look out for is the tent's footprint (the floor area, not to be confused with the ground cloth for tents that’s also called a footprint).

 Always take your height into consideration, and add about a foot to that number for stretching purposes, so that your feet and head aren’t crammed against the tent walls.

 Assuming you’re an average-built, average-height adult that tends to pack lightly (and we do mean lightly, maybe an overnight or weekend trip), you can get away with as little as 15 sq. ft. of space.

 Realistically speaking, the minimum should be 25 sq. ft. per person, and that’s assuming you’re solo or a young couple still exploring each other.

 Young teens will need anything between 15 and 25 sq. ft. of space, while school-age kids can get by with less (they can take up the space along the walls that are too short for adults to comfortably sleep along).

 Finally, if you want to go all-out and bring sleeping cots, stoves, all manner of gear, kids’ toys and sporting equipment, or whatever else floats your boat, aim for 50 sq. ft. per person (irrespective of age).

-Tent height is another important aspect you need to consider – specifically, the peak height.
+Tent height is another important aspect you need to consider specifically, the peak height.
 Most tents will have gently sloping walls, so there’ll be an area in the middle where you can comfortably stand upright.

-Make sure to plan with the tallest person in your group in mind – six to seven feet sounds just about right for most cases, but you’re more likely to find something about 5 feet high.
+Make sure to plan with the tallest person in your group in mind six to seven feet sounds just about right for most cases, but you’re more likely to find something about 5 feet high.

-Perhaps even more important than the tent’s peak height is the shape of its walls – this affects the livability of a tent as it dictates how much room you have for your head and shoulders.
+Perhaps even more important than the tent’s peak height is the shape of its walls this affects the livability of a tent as it dictates how much room you have for your head and shoulders.